Advertisement

 Image by Danny Owens / Death to the Stock Photo

-Forgiveness, and our capacity to forgive, is a fundamental part of being in human relationships, romantic or otherwise.
-But according to a new study published in the journal Clinical Psychology and Special Education, our ability to forgive can be significantly affected by our stress levels—though perhaps not in the way you might think.
+But, according to a study published in the journal Clinical Psychology and Special Education, our ability to forgive can be significantly affected by our stress levels—though perhaps not in the way you might think.

-Studying the connection between stress and forgiveness.
+Studying the connection between stress and forgiveness

 For this study, a team of researchers wanted to look for any correlations between stress, forgiveness, and authenticity.
 Authenticity, of course, relates to how much you're able to be yourself, which is associated with mental well-being—as is having a strong capacity to forgive.
 But what happens when stress is at play?